High Conflict Estate Disputes — Reaching Settlement Among Warring Siblings

 Dick Lutringer, Certified Mediator and Family Business Advisor

 Offices in Palm Springs and New York City

 Mediator of private disputes within and outside of litigation, Chair of the Pilot Mediation Project for Manhattan’s Surrogate (Probate) Court, Judge of ICC Mediation Competition, Paris.

 Topic: Mediation of Will Contests and other Post Mortem Disputes Threatening Grieving Families

-Richard often mediates cases involving one or more siblings who dispute the distribution provided in the trust or will, claiming fraud or undue influence perpetuated by the favored sibling over the parent.
-These are often heartbreaking stories of siblings who were formerly close, but who for the past year or so haven't exchanged a word.
-Richard is usually brought in by the request of the judge after lawyers have heated up the controversy.
-His job is to humanize the dispute, allowing hurt feelings, memories and other non-legal factors to surface.
-By using the techniques of mediation, an apparently unsettleable case can be deconstructed and resolved, often opening the door to reconciliation.
+Building on a career as a business lawyer in an international law firm, Dick now dedicates his practice exclusively to mediating complex and sensitive disputes involving both businesses and families.
+Among other areas, he mediates cases involving family and small business divorce, as well as disputes involving one or more siblings unhappy with the distribution provided in a trust or will, alleging fraud or undue influence perpetuated by a favored sibling over the parent.
+These are often heartbreaking stories of siblings who were formerly close, but who may not have exchanged a word since the parent’s death.
+Dick is often brought in after litigation has inflamed the controversy.
+By humanizing the dispute, allowing hurt feelings, memories and other non-legal factors to surface and using recently developed techniques of negotiation informed by neuroscience, an apparently unsettleable dispute can often be deconstructed and resolved, opening the door to family reconciliation.

-Richard will describe difficult cases of both celebrities and ordinary people and involving inherited property from real estate to family businesses and provide guidelines for estate planners as to how these post-mortem problems could have been avoided at an early stage.
-Often what the deceased parent wanted more than anything was "peace in the family", but their legally advised (yet emotionally misguided) actions taken in an attempt not to rock the boat during their lifetime essentially put in jeopardy the family relationship after death.
+Dick will describe difficult cases of both celebrities and ordinary people involving inherited property from real estate to family businesses and provide guidelines for families and estate planners as to how these post-mortem problems could have been avoided.
+Often all the deceased parent wanted was "peace in the family", but legally advised actions taken in an attempt not to rock the boat during their lifetime essentially put the future family relationship in jeopardy.